lowejosh/Django-landmarks/GROUPMINUTES.md

 What was achieved:

 We created a facebook group for keeping in contact and a github for keeping our project together.
 We decided that team meetings would happen online over Facebook using the voice/video call function each weekend.
-Fahd was designated as the Client, Ashley was designated as the SCRUM-master, and Charles, Misha and Josh became the developers.
+Fahd was designated as the Client, Ashley was designated as the SCRUM-master, and Charles, Mikhail and Josh became the developers.
 The assignemnt was discussed briefly before the meeting ended, agreeing to all look it over more thoroughly before our next meeting.

 1st Meeting: 30/July/2017 7:00PM - 8:00PM